scrabbletank/farhome-rules/rulesdoc.md

 Make a spellcasting roll vs a targets stamina.
 On success the target gains Poison 1 for the next 10 minutes, gaining an additional level for every crit.

-Add a proficiency die for every level above 1st.
+Add a target for every level above 1st.

 #### Chilling Ray
 *1st Level*